5 Super Sly Tips for Trend Research in YOUR Market

-To help calm your nerves, I am sharing my top 5 super sly tips to forecasting trends in YOUR market:
+Trend research can be a difficult skill to attain.
+It can feel abstract, vague and subjective.
+To help calm your nerves, I am sharing my top 5 super sly tips to conducting trend research in YOUR market.

 1. Know your customer.
 Duh.
 I know this tip is obvious, but a little reminder never hurts, right?
 Without knowing what your customer is buying NOW you will never be able to figure out what they will buy 12-24 months in the future.
 Look at what is flying off the racks, talk to store managers, observe.